 Most of our plan options feature a customer-chosen high-speed data allotment with reduced speeds on our network after the high-speed allotment is exhausted, so customers can choose the combination of high-speed data and price that is right for their needs.
 Unlimited high-speed data customers do not have a specific high-speed data allotment, however, and customers on limited high-speed plans may have extremely high data usage under certain circumstances, including if they access significant amounts of data that does not count against their high speed data allotment.
 Some network management for these scenarios for all plans is required, because very heavy data usage by even a few customers at times and places of competing network demands can affect the network performance for all customers.

 To provide the best possible experience for the most possible customers, and to minimize capacity issues and degradation in network performance, we manage significant high-speed data usage through prioritization.
-Specifically, the top 3% of data users in a month, based on recent historical averages (updated quarterly), will have their data usage prioritized below the data usage (including tethering) of other customers at times and at locations where there are competing customer demands for network resources, which may result in slower data speeds.
+Specifically, the fraction of MetroPCS customers who use more than 35GB of data in a month will have their data usage prioritized below the data usage (including tethering) of other customers at times and at locations where there are competing customer demands for network resources, which may result in slower data speeds.
 Smartphone Mobile Hotspot (tethering) data is included in this calculation.
 Customers who use data in violation of their Rate Plan terms or MetroPCS’ Terms and Conditions may be excluded from this calculation.
 Data features that may not count against the high speed data allotment for some plans, such as data associated with Music Unlimited, counts towards customers’ usage for this calculation.
 Smartphone Mobile Hotspot (tethering) data is also included in this calculation.
-Based on network statistics for the most recent quarter, customers who use more than 32GB of data during a cycle will have their data usage prioritized below other customers’ data usage for the remainder of the cycle in times and at locations where there are competing customer demands for network resources.
-At the start of the next cycle, the customer’s usage status is reset, and this data traffic is no longer prioritized below other traffic.
+At the start of the next cycle, the customer's usage status is reset, and this data traffic is no longer prioritizes below other traffic.

 Similarly, while we permit tethering pursuant to terms, conditions, and allotments of your Data Plan, significant Smartphone Mobile Hotspot (tethering) usage can affect on-device network performance for all customers.
 To ensure the best possible on-device experience for the most possible customers, and to minimize capacity issues and degradation in network performance, for all plans we prioritize all on-device data over tethering data at times and locations where there are competing customer demands for network resources, which may result in slower tethering speeds.